 As previously mentioned, model codes-such as the International Building Code or Uniform Plumbing Code-are published by national non-governmental code developers and do not include California's amendments.
-Further, not all model code provisions are adopted in California because of conflicts with state laws or the lack of specificity required by state law.
-Code users must reference the current edition of Title 24 to apply appropriate California amendments and model code provisions that are adopted by the state.
+Because not all model code provisions are adopted in California due to conflicts with state laws or existing regulations, code users must reference the current edition of Title 24 to apply appropriate California amendments and model code provisions that are adopted by the state.

-For example, the energy conservation, mechanical, fuel gas, plumbing and electrical provisions of the International Residential Code (IRC), used as the basis for the California Residential Code (Part 2.5 of Title 24), are not printed in Part 2.5 and are not adopted for use in California.
-Other provisions of the IRC are adopted for applications in one- and two-family dwellings in California (see Chapter 1, Division 1 of the California Residential Code for application details).
+For example, the energy conservation, mechanical, fuel gas, plumbing and electrical provisions of the International Residential Code (IRC)-used as the basis for the California Residential Code (Part 2.5 of Title 24)-are not printed in Part 2.5 and are not adopted for use in California.
+Other provisions of the IRC are adopted for applications listed in scoping sections in Chapter 1, Division I and Division II of the California Residential Code.
 To properly apply the above-mentioned provisions not printed in the California Residential Code, the code user must refer to other parts of Title 24 such as the California Mechanical Code, California Plumbing Code, California Electrical Code and California Energy Code.